Jakobbradford/CFPB-Customer-Targeting/README.md

 Potential population considerations:
 - People who have used "alternative" financial products
 - People who have had issues with financial services in the past
-- Had issues with spending issues
+- Had previous spending issues
 - Don't know how to manage their money

 **Business Question #2:**